rapidez/docs/src/3.x/installation.md

 ### Magento

 Rapidez is making AJAX requests to the Magento API which requires CORS to be opened.
+- You have to restrict this to your domain within your webserver configuration or with, for example, this [Magento 2 CORS module](https://github.com/graycoreio/magento2-cors).

+When using the above module the following will probably not be necessary.

-- To do so with Laravel Valet, see [this](https://gist.github.com/poul-kg/b669a76fc27afcc31012aa0b0e34f738) and for Valet+, see [this](https://github.com/weprovide/valet-plus/issues/493).
+- Using Laravel Valet you can use [this](https://gist.github.com/poul-kg/b669a76fc27afcc31012aa0b0e34f738) and for Valet+, see [this](https://github.com/weprovide/valet-plus/issues/493).
 - With the Docker Magento installation, it's already opened [with a patch](https://github.com/michielgerritsen/magento2-extension-integration-test/blob/master/magento/patches/cors.patch).
-- For production, you have to restrict this to your domain within your webserver configuration or with, for example, this [Magento 2 CORS module](https://github.com/graycoreio/magento2-cors).

 ### Elasticsearch